-- 44. The SRSG states that UNMIK international police officers working on cases of missing persons had to adjust to conducting investigations in a foreign territory and country, with limited support from the still developing Kosovo Police.
+- 64. The SRSG states that UNMIK international police officers working on cases of missing persons had to adjust to conducting investigations in a foreign territory and country, with limited support from the still developing Kosovo Police.
 He further states that these investigators were often faced with situations where individuals holding relevant knowledge on the whereabouts and fate of missing persons did not want to disclose this information.
-According to the SRSG, all these constraints inhibited the ability of the UNMIK Police to conduct investigations according to the standards that may be expected from States with more established institutions and are not faced with the high number of cases of this nature associated with a post-conflict situation. - 45.
-With regard to this particular case, the SRSG specifically states that "UNMIK registered the incident under case No. 2007-00014 (kidnapping) and recorded that the victim was kidnapped by unidentified persons or group of persons.
-There were no witnesses or suspects or other leads upon which an investigation could be based...UNMIK's missing person institutions were unfortunately not able to locate the mortal remains of the victim.
-This was not due to the lack of investigative action from UNMIK's side, but due mainly to a lack of information relating to the case...
-Therefore, in the absence of information to the contrary, UNMIK asserts that there is no violation of Article 2 ECHR, which can be attributed to UNMIK." - 46.
-The SRSG concludes that "UNMIK Police conducted an appropriate investigation in the circumstances."
+According to the SRSG, all these constraints inhibited the ability of the UNMIK Police to conduct investigations according to the standards that may be expected from States with more established institutions and are not faced with the high number of cases of this nature associated with a post-conflict situation. - 65.
+Furthermore, the SRSG is of the view that an effective investigation was carried out by UNMIK Police in relation to the abduction and disappearance of Mr Stanoje Ljušić.
+In relation to the location of the mortal remains, the SRSG refers to a number of documents contained in the investigative file detailing the steps taken by UNMIK (see §§ 35 to 45 above).
+He concludes that "despite investigations there was no information forthcoming that could shed light as to Mr Stanoje Ljušić's whereabouts." - 66.
+The SRSG then references UNMIK's attempts to identify and bring to justice those "perpetrators who are responsible for the disappearance of Mr Stanoje Ljušić".
+The SRSG states that such attempts were stymied by the lack of information in this case and the fact that "there were neither any witnesses nor statement of any witness to be used for further investigation".
+He concludes that "UNMIK Police did open and pursue an investigation into the whereabouts of Mr Stanoje Ljušić however, ... without witnesses coming forward or physical evidence being discovered, police investigations inevitably stalled because of the lack of evidence".

-3. The Panel's Assessment
+3. The Panel's assessment